 The BRSA, by amending the Regulation on Bank Cards and Credit Cards, has adopted limitations on installments of credit cards.
-Pursuant to such limitations, the installment payment period for the purchase of goods and services and cash withdrawals is not permitted to exceed nine months (four months for jewelry expenditures and 12 months for whiteware, furniture expenditures and education fees).
-In addition, credit card installment payments (except for corporate credit cards) are not allowed for telecommunication and related expenses and purchases of nutriment, fuels, gift cards, gift checks and other similar intangible goods.
-With respect to corporate credit cards, the installments for the purchase of goods and services and cash withdrawals are not permitted to exceed nine months (12 months for whiteware, furniture expenditures and education fees).
+Pursuant to such limitations, the installments for the purchase of goods and services and cash withdrawals are not permitted to exceed nine months (four months for jewelry expenses).
+In addition, credit card installment payments are not allowed for telecommunication and related expenses and purchases of food, fuel, gift cards, gift checks and other similar intangible goods.

-Furthermore, the Law on the Protection of Consumers (Law No: 6502), published in the Official Gazette No. 28835 dated November 28, 2013, imposed new rules applicable to Turkish banks, such as requiring banks to offer to its customers at least one credit card type for which no annual subscription fee (or other similar fee) is payable.
+Furthermore, the Law on the Protection of Consumers (Law No: 6502), published in the Official Gazette No. 28835 dated November 28, 2013 imposed new rules applicable to Turkish banks, such as requiring banks to offer to its customers at least one credit card type for which no annual subscription fee (or other similar fee) is payable.
 Furthermore, while a bank is generally permitted to charge its customers fees for accounts held with it, no such fees may be payable on certain specific accounts (such as fixed term loan accounts and mortgage accounts).